Skip to content

 The AsAction component

-The default AsAction component (Tier 2 swap target) is intentionally minimal: a <button type="button"> that emits action with its formAction.id.
-Swap it through the :types map to use your design system's button:
+The default AsAction component (Tier 2 swap target) is intentionally minimal: an optional prefix text, then a <button type="button"> that emits action with its formAction.id.
+The link styling (as-field-action-link) sits on the button itself, so its hover/focus underline stays scoped to the link — not the whole row — and the row's align (left by default) positions it.
+Swap the component through the :types map to use your design system's button:

 vue